-Tyson Foods Recalls Two Chicken Strip Products Due To Possible Metal Contamination
+Tyson Foods Recalls Three Chicken Strip Products Due To Possible Metal Contamination

 Questions about the recall may be directed to Tyson Foods Consumer Relations at 1-866-886-8456.

-The affected products were panko chicken nuggets bagged in 5-pound packages, according to USA Today.
+The affected products were panko chicken nuggets bagged in five-pound packages, according to USA Today.
 There were no reports of any adverse reactions due to consumption of the products, but consumers were told to discard the chicken immediately.

 At the same time, Perdue Foods recalled over 16,000 pounds of refrigerated chicken nuggets products due to an undeclared allergen found in the chicken, as well as an incorrect UPC code.